Choices Have Consequences: You Get to Make Your Own Choices, but You Do Not Get to Choose Your Consequences.

-More often than not, it is said that choices have consequences.
-The big question is; does this assertion stand or hold any essential truth?
+Often, it says that choices have consequences.
+The enormous question is, does this assertion stand or hold any essential truth?
 Well, narrowly speaking, the correspondence theory of truth is while you are free to make your own decision, but you are not free to control the consequences of your actions.

-It's true every human being is present with free will to make their own decisions.
-To do something of your own free will, you do it by choice, but if you allow someone to influence you in any way, then your action is not free.
+Every human being is present with free will to make their own decisions.
+To do something of your own free will, you do it by choice, but if you allow someone to influence you, then your decision is not free.

-While it is established that human beings can think and act freely as a reasonable and moral living person, remember everything you do come back to you as a result.
-And the consequences, whether good or bad, will follow you forever and it also affects everyone in your path.
+While they establish that human beings can think and act freely as a reasonable and moral living being, remember everything you do come back to you.
+And the consequences, whether good or bad, will follow you forever, and it also affects everyone in your path.

 The choices you make can shape you to be unique and set a difference between yourself and everyone else.
 However, the decisions you make have long-lasting repercussions on your life.

-As humans, we have the discretion to choose the way we want to live our life.
+And as humans, we have the discretion to choose the way we live our life.
 God created man with a mind free to choose.
-He created him with the freedom to select and the real ability to determine how the daily choices shape his destiny.
-This reaffirms that we are free to choose our actions, but we are not free from the consequences of our decisions.
+He made him with the freedom to select and the actual ability to determine how the daily choices shape his destiny.
+This reaffirms that we have the freedom to choose our actions, but it does not free us from the consequences of our decisions.

-Although so often in life people do not want to be responsible for the choices, they make, but on the contrary, we must remember we have to create our own experience.
+Although so often in life, people do not wish to take responsibility for the choices they carry out, but on the contrary, we must remember, we have to create our reality.

-If you do not want to admit that your decisions have real-life consequences; you will get crushed by a giant mischievous called paying the price of lacking to take on responsibility.
+If you do not want to admit that your decisions have real-life consequences; you will get crushed by a giant mischievous called paying the price of looking to take on the liability.

 One of my favorite quotes is “The price of greatness is responsibility” – Winston Churchill.
-The transition from youth to an adult made us responsivity to be responsible for the choices we make in life.
+The transition from youth to an adult presented us responsible for the choices we make in life.

-Try to escape from making choices as you might; you cannot avoid the consequences of your decisions, whether you care to admit it your choices have real-life consequences.
+Try to escape from making choices as you might; you cannot avoid the consequences of your decisions, whether you care to admit it your choices have real-life outcomes.

 It is upon you to distinguish how you flourish in life.
-This means, it is essential to attract what you imagine, reflect what you desire, become what you respect and mirror what you admire.
+This means it is critical to attracting what you imagine, reflect what you desire, become what you respect, and mirror what you admire.

 God also gave man and woman the ability to think for himself or herself.
-This is what enables you to separate between what is right and what is wrong.
-Therefore, you'll have the opportunity to make choices that genuinely affect your destiny.
+This enables you to separate between what is good and what is wrong.
+Therefore, you’ll make choices that genuinely affect your destiny.
 Remember, you are free to choose your actions, but you are not free from the consequences of your decisions.

 You have the power to create and experience the quality of life you truly desire and need.
-One of the most incredible gifts given to you by God is the authority to choose.
-Whether we know it or not, we all utilize this power that can be referred to as a "surface level form of power."
+One of the most incredible gifts given to you by God is the right to choose.
+Whether we know it, we all use this power that can be called a “surface-level form of power.”

 With this capability, your choices are founded on many things such as what to do, what to think, whom to marry, what time to go sleep, what television program to watch, where to work, what to eat, whether you live in a home or an apartment, what model of car to drive, what to wear and among others.

-Now that you have the power to choose, it is essential to remember choices have consequences; you get to make your own decisions, but you do not get to choose your consequences.
+Now that you have the authority to choose, it is essential to remember choices have consequences; you get to make your decisions, but you do not get to choose your results.

-Each person ultimate freedom is the right and the power to decide how anybody or anything outside their being will choose or rely on their actions.
-So often some people forget the ability they hold within them to control the path to their efforts.
+Each person with ultimate freedom has the right and the power to take action on how anybody or anything outside their being will choose or rely on their actions.
+So often, some people forget the ability they hold within them to control the path to their efforts.

-In life, it is all about how the choices you make influence what you become and how the direction of your lives comes down to those choices you make.
-The journey to tread in your life depends on your preferences because choices have consequences; you get to make your own decisions, but you do not get to choose your consequences.
+In life, it is a matter of how the choices you make influence what you become, and how the direction of your lives comes down to those choices you make.
+The journey to tread in your life depends on your preferences because choices have consequences; you get to make your own decisions, but you do not get to choose your results.

-Ronald Regan, who is a former President of the United States of America, once said that a mind that is free to choose will always choose peace.
-However, this does not mean that your choices are limited to a few options, but rather a foundation they depend on a state of mind and the perceived outcomes.
+Ronald Reagan, who is a former President of the United States of America, once said that a mind free to choose will always choose peace.
+However, this does not mean that it limits your choices to a few options, but a foundation depends on a state of mind and the perceived outcomes.

-It doesn’t matter how long it takes, but the reward for any action will still be in the offing.
-That’s why choices have consequences; you get to make your own decisions, but you do not get to choose your consequences.
+Today, people choose the original course of action.
+What is evil will always be invalidated by what is sinful, and an act carried out with good intentions will always be rewarded accordingly?
+It doesn’t matter how long it takes, but the reward for any activity will still be in the offing.
+That’s why choices have consequences; you get to make your own decisions, but you do not get to choose your results.

-Although man has not always had freedom or freedom to make choices in life, for many years, African-American people lived in slavery longing to be free to make their own decisions.
+Although man is not always had freedom or liberty to make choices in life, for many years, African-American people lived in slavery longing to be free to make their own decisions.

-President Lincoln free slavery and gave every man the freedom to make his/ her personal choice.
-With this, the privilege granted to all to make their own decision and act for themselves means to take action to remain free, choose liberty and eternal life through Jesus Christ or choose Satan and remain in slavery.
+President Lincoln frees slavery and gave every man the freedom to perform his/ her choice.
+With this, the privilege granted to all to make their own decision and act for themselves desires to take action to remain unoccupied, choose liberty and eternal life through Jesus Christ or choose Satan and remain in captivity.

-Although, some people prefer to stay in the sin of slavery and choose captivity and death, agreeing to the captivity and power of the devil.
-However, remember, choices have consequences; you get to make your own decisions, but you do not get to choose your consequences.
+Even though some people like to stay in the sin of slavery and choose captivity and death, agreeing to the bondage and power of the devil.
+However, remember, choices have consequences; you get to make your own decisions, but you do not get to choose your outcomes.

 The Power of Choice

-The most significant power that any person can possess in life is the ability to choose.
+The most vital power that any person can possess in life is the ability to choose.
 There is tremendous power in being able to make the right decisions because, shortly, you will prosper.
-We were born and given the power to have the option of what class of life we will live, and what kind of person we chose to grow up to be.
+We were born and given the power to have the option of what class of life we will live, and what kind of person we grew up to be.

-Sometimes people make excuses for their downfall and state it just a result of how their parents raise or treat them or a product of their environment.
-However, making excuses and choosing to blame others is the reason you failed as you are a result of the choices you make every day.
+Sometimes people make excuses for their downfall and state it just because of how their parents raise or treat them or a product of their environment.
+However, making excuses and choosing to blame others is the reason you failed as you result from the choices you make every day.

 There are many choices we can make.